geonetwork/core-geonetwork/es/es-dashboards/README.md

 ## Manual installation

 Download Kibana from https://www.elastic.co/downloads/kibana.
-For Geonetwork 3.8.x download at least version 7.2.1
+For Geonetwork 4.0.x use up to 7.10.2.

+.. info:: Elasticsearch 7.10.2 is available using the Apache 2.0 open source license.
+Newer versions of Elasticsearch use the Server Side Public License, see [faq](https://www.elastic.co/pricing/faq/licensing).

 Set Kibana base path and index name in config/kibana.yml: